internetstandards/toolbox-wiki/DANE-for-SMTP-how-to.md

 `smtp_tls_security_level = dane`

 By default Postfix uses opportunistic TLS (smtp_tls_security_level = may) which is susceptible to man in the middle attacks.
 You could tell Postfix to use mandatory TLS (smtp_tls_security_level = encrypt) but this breaks backwards compatibility with mail servers that don't support TLS (and only work with plaintext delivery).
 However, when Postfix is configured to use the "dane" security level (smtp_tls_security_level = dane) it becomes resistant to man in the middle attacks, since Postfix will connect to other mail servers using "mandatory TLS" when TLSA records are found.
+This means that:
-If TLSA records are found but are unusable, Postfix won't fallback to plaintext or unauthenticated delivery.
+* If TLSA records are found but are unusable, Postfix will NOT fallback to opportunistic TLS (STARTTLS) or ultimately plaintext delivery.
+* If no TLSA records are found (and thus DANE is not supported), Postfix will fallback to opportunistic TLS (STARTTLS) or ultimality plaintext delivery.
+To enforce DANE you can use "smtp_tls_security_level = dane-only" (aka mandatory DANE).
+With this setting a sending mail server makes sure there is no fallback to opportunistic TLS (STARTTLS) or plaintext when either the TLSA records are unusable or absent.
+It is possible to use mandatory DANE on a per domain basis.
+For example when you know a certain domain should support DANE and you want to be absolutely sure that a secure and validated delivery is used and want to prevent fallbacks to a less secure delivery method.

 `smtp_host_lookup = dns`